iterorganization/IMAS-Core/common/doc_common/dev_guide.rst

 The additional option ``-D AL_DEVELOPMENT_LAYOUT=ON`` may be required when you have set the environment variable ``$AL_COMMON_PATH``.
-This environment variable is set by the easybuild module ``IMAS-AL-Common`` and is used in the CMake configuration to build easybuild modules.
+This environment variable is set by the easybuild module ``IMAS-AL-Core`` and is used in the CMake configuration to build easybuild modules.

 .. important::